totallynotkavinesh/Continuum/README.md

 * **1:1 Device Binding:** Each Policy ID is cryptographically bound to a unique device fingerprint (Device_ID).
 A second policy registration on the same device is rejected at the database constraint level; no application-layer logic can override this.
 * **National KYC Linkage:** Aadhaar/PAN verification enforces a 1:1 mapping between national identity and active policy count.
 Family-member account farming is structurally impossible within this constraint.
 * **Play Integrity API / SafetyNet Attestation:** Android emulators and rooted devices lack valid hardware attestation certificates.
 Claims from non-attested devices are automatically ineligible.
 The platform periodically re-attests devices on the background to catch post-enrollment compromise.
-* **Biometric Liveness on Claim Submission:** A randomized biometric face-scan challenge is injected at claim submission, defeating both account-lending schemes and static-ID theft.
+* **Biometric Liveness on Claim Submission:** A biometric face-scan challenge is injected at claim submission, defeating both account-lending schemes and static-ID theft.
 The liveness detection module specifically flags deepfake-generated video via a dedicated third-party API (e.g., iProov), cross-referencing blink patterns and micro-lighting artifacts that generative models fail to replicate consistently.

 ### Layer 2 — Multi-Signal Location Corroboration